ahobsonsayers/twigots/README.md

 Similarity score: 1 <- This is a exact match, but it is probably not the event we want
 ```

+For a more in depth explanation of the string matching algorithm, [see this PR](https://github.com/ahobsonsayers/twigots/pull/2).

 ### Normalization

 To help with matching, both the desired and actual event names are normalized before similarity is calculated.